PRocha0503/Construccion-de-software/GameDesign.md

 ### **Summary**

-The game in going to be inspired in Guitar Hero,adapted for battery and learning.
-Notes are going to move on a partiture and the player needs to play them at the correct time.
-This will help the player lear to read partitudes and rythm.
+The game is going to be inspired in Guitar Hero, adapted for drumset learning and training.
+Musical notes are going to move on a partiture accross de screen and the player needs to play them at the correct time.
+This will help the player learn to read partitures and rythm.

 ### **Gameplay**

-Notes will move across the screen and the player must play them at the correct time.
-The goal is to play the most correct notes to get the maximum score.
-Good scores will unlock tnew songs.
+Notes will move across the screen and the player must play them at the right time.
+The goal is to play the most correct notes in order to get the maximum score.
+Good scores will unlock new songs.
-The drums will be represented with keystorkes.
+The drums will be represented with keystrokes.

 ### **Mindset**

-We want to provoke a drumster mindset to the player.
-The feeling of what is like to play music and slowly improve.
-The player will feel the stress that comes from learning a new instrument and the glory of achiving a goal.
-We intend to achive this by challenging the user to slowly learn new song and unlocking new challenges.
+We want to provoke a drummer mindset to the player.
+The feeling of what it is like to play music and slowly improve.
+The player will feel the stress that comes from learning a new instrument and the glory of achieving a goal.
+We intend to achieve this by challenging the user to slowly learn new songs and unlock new challenges.

 ## _Technical_